 4.1 You need to make sure that the information you provide to us is accurate and up to date, and if your circumstances or any details you have provided to us change, inform us of those changes as soon as possible.

 4.2 From time to time, we may collect, use and share information with third parties about you including the provision of energy services to you.
-We may obtain this information prior to you becoming an OEL subscriber or at any time during our provision of energy services to you.
+We may obtain this information prior to you becoming an Paua to the People customer or at any time during our provision of energy services to you.
 This may include historic meter reading information, credit checks or information obtained by reporting agencies and government agencies.

 4.3 Any information obtained by us will be kept secure and will be held in accordance with the Privacy Act 1993.
-At any time you may request to obtain the information we hold about you, and inform us of any corrections or updates that need to be made.
+At any time, you may request to obtain the information we hold about you, and inform us of any corrections or updates that need to be made.

 4.4 Under this Agreement, you give us permission to use any information about you for the following purposes:

-aconfirming your identity;
+confirming your identity;

-bassessing your credit worthiness;
+assessing your credit worthiness;

-csupplying energy and other energy related services to you;
+supplying energy and other energy related services to you;

-dadministering your account;
+administering your account;

-einvoicing and billing;
+invoicing and billing;

-fsubscriber service improvement; and
+customer service improvement; and

-gassessing your energy demand requirements.
+assessing your demand requirements.

 4.5 You agree that we may supply your information to the following third parties (including their successors and replacements):

-athe network operator;
+the network operator;

-bthe electricity authority under clause 11.15d of the EPIC and subsequent to another electricity trader as part of a consumers switching activity;
+the electricity authority under clause 11.15d of the EPIC and subsequent to another electricity trader as part of a consumers switching activity;

-cthe gas industry company;
+the gas industry company;

-delectricity and gas complaints commissioner; and
+electricity and gas complaints commissioner; and

-eany agent we employ to provide credit and debt recovery services.
+any agent we employ to provide credit and debt recovery services.

-4.6 Any communications we have with you are recorded for the purposes of maintaining accurate records about our subscribers and may be used for training purposes.
+4.6 Any communications we have with you are retained for the purposes of maintaining accurate records about our customers and may be used for training purposes.

 4.7 If you have provided us with an alternate contact, we may contact them if you request us to and if you do not respond to a query from us within a reasonable time frame.